sjbrown/misc_work/deckahedron/foundation.md

 Here are some of the reasons the Deckahedron system chooses cards for the core resolution mechanic:

+ * Visibility: helps the GM scale the challenges
  * Visibility: helps the GM see what opportunities to open up for the players
   - Clearly if a player choose a skill, they want an opportunity to use it
  * Arithmetic sucks